-Figure 2 shows time series of monthly mean near-nadir brightness temperatures observed 156 over Antarctica (70°S-82°S) by the AMSU-B instruments on N15 (middle panels) and N16 157 (left panels) from 2001 to 2010.
-This analysis is similar to what is shown in Mo [2010] 158 who studied AMSU-A brightness temperatures over Antarctica.
-Data for ascending (black 159 curves) and descending (red curves) passes are separately processed as done in Mo [2010].
-160 All channels show a distinct seasonal cycle with maxima occurring in Austral summer 161 months and minima occurring in Austral winter months.
-Note that all channels do behave 162 similarly, because over the elevated Antarctica all of them are surface channels, due to the 163 very low water vapour column in the atmosphere [e.g., John et al., 2012b].
-The brightness 164 temperatures decrease sharply to the minima at the start of autumn and stay low during 165 the winter.
-The brightness temperatures then sharply increase to the maximum in late 166 spring which basically depicts the seasonal cycle of Antarctic temperature.
-It is possible 167 that there are secondary effects from changing emissivity due to changing surface type 168 from pure ice or snow in winter to a mixture of water and snow in other seasons.
-Pure snow is known to have higher emissivity compared to a mixture of water and snow [Mo, 2011].
+[22] Figure 2 shows time series of monthly mean nearnadir brightness temperatures observed over Antarctica (70°S-82°S) by the AMSU-B instruments on N15 (middle panels) and N16 (left panels) from 2001 to 2010.
+This analysis is similar to what is shown in Mo [2010] who studied AMSU-A brightness temperatures over Antarctica.
+Data for ascending (black curves) and descending (red curves) passes are separately processed as done in Mo [2010].
+All channels show a distinct seasonal cycle with maxima occurring in Austral summer months and minima occurring in Austral winter months.
+During Austral winter months, there is very low water vapor column over the elevated Antarctica, which results in most of these channels being sensitive to surface.
+The brightness temperatures decrease sharply to the minima at the start of autumn and stay low during the winter.
+The brightness temperatures then sharply increase to the maximum in late spring which basically depicts the seasonal cycle of Antarctic temperature.
+There are secondary effects from changing emissivity due to changing surface type from pure ice or snow in winter to a mixture of water and snow in other seasons.
+Dry snow typically has a low emissivity due to volume scattering by the ice crystals within the snow pack, whereas wet snow can have a very high emissivity, due to highly absorbing liquid water droplets near the surface of the snow pack [e.g., Mo, 2011].

-Blue curves in Figure 2 show the difference between ascending and descending passes.
-172 The axes labels are provided at the right hand side of each subplot.
-These differences 173 are due to diurnal variations in the brightness temperatures.
-The differences show a clear 174 seasonal cycle for all channels; small for Austral winter months and large for Austral sum-175 mer months which is as expected.
-The differences are large for window/surface channels: 176 up to 5 K for N16.
-But they are only about 1 K for Channel 3 which in Austral summer 177 has only a partial contribution from the surface; the rest of the signal originates from the 178 atmosphere where the diurnal cycle is weaker compared to the surface.
-The differences are 179 larger for Channels 4 and 5 because they receive greater contributions from the surface.
-180 The magnitude of the diurnal cycle differences for N16 is more than for N15 during 181 early years because N15 was measuring in the early morning and evening whereas N16 182 was measuring in the afternoon and near midnight.
-Later on, due to orbit drift, these 183 sampling times changed as shown in Figure 1 and the diurnal cycle differences decreased 184 for N16 and increased for N15.
-185
+[23] Blue curves in Figure 2 show the difference between ascending and descending passes.
+The axes labels are provided at the right-hand side of each subplot.
+These differences are due to diurnal variations in the brightness temperatures.
+The differences show a clear seasonal cycle for all channels; small for Austral winter months and large for Austral summer months which is as expected.
+The differences are large for window/surface channels: up to 5 K for N16.
+But they are only about 1 K for Channel 3 which in Austral summer has only a partial contribution from the surface; the rest of the signal originates from the atmosphere where the diurnal cycle is weaker compared to the surface.
+The differences are larger for Channels 4 and 5 because they receive greater contributions from the surface.

+[24] The magnitude of the diurnal cycle differences for N16 is more than for N15 during early years because N15 was measuring in the early morning and evening, whereas N16 was measuring in the afternoon and near midnight.
+Later on, due to orbit drift, these sampling times changed as shown in Figure 1, and the diurnal cycle differences decreased for N16 and increased for N15.

-Mo [2010] showed that for AMSU-A channels the diurnal cycle differences become close to zero over Antarctica during Austral winter months which would be an ideal case for inter-calibration.
+[25] Mo [2010] showed that for AMSU-A channels, the diurnal cycle differences become close to zero over Antarctica during Austral winter months which would be an ideal case for intercalibration.
 This is almost the case for N16 AMSU-B channels, but not for N15 where ascending passes are warmer than descending passes during most years.
-Channel 4 of N15 shows the largest difference which began to increase around 2008 and in Austral winter of 2010 it reached 5 K. Also, the seasonal cycle for this channel is not clearly seen.

-This channel is known to have problems due to RFI as discussed in Section 2.1.
-This clearly illustrates the usefulness of natural targets to identify periods of data problems and will be particularly useful for analysing data from the SSM-T/2 instrument whose data characteristics are poorly known.
+Channel 4 of N15 shows the largest difference which began to increase around 2008, and in Austral winter of 2010, it reached 5 K. Also, the seasonal cycle for this channel is not clearly seen.
+This channel is known to have problems due to RFI as discussed in section 2.1.
+This clearly illustrates the usefulness of natural targets to identify periods of data problems and will be particularly useful for analyzing data from the SSM-T/2 instrument whose data characteristics are poorly known.